-Note: When you press the unlock button, either all the doors are unlocked or only the driver door is unlocked.
+Note: When you press the unlock button either all the doors are unlocked or only the driver's door and the liftgate are unlocked.
 Pressing the unlock button again unlocks all the doors.
 Press and hold the unlock and lock buttons on the remote control simultaneously for at least four seconds with the ignition off.
-The direction indicators will flash twice to indicate a change to the unlocking mode.
+The direction indicators will flash twice to confirm the change.